ArduPilot/ardupilot/libraries/AP_HAL_ESP32/README.md

 ```

 You can find more info here : [ESPTOOL](https://github.com/espressif/esptool)

+You can also find the cmake esp-idf project at
+`libraries/AP_HAL_ESP32/targets/esp32/esp-idf`
+or
+`libraries/AP_HAL_ESP32/targets/esp32s3/esp-idf`
+ for idf.py command.
+But see next section to understand how ardupilot is compiled on ESP32.

 For flashing from another machine you need the following files:
 ```